ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/abinit.md

 !!! tip
-    If you find some issues with the instructions above, lease report it to us using [support ticket](https://hpc.uni.lu/support).
+    If you find some issues with the instructions above, please report it to us using [support ticket](https://hpc.uni.lu/support).